tekapo/show-current-template/readme.txt

 None so far.

 == Changelog ==

+= 0.5.0 =
+* Display a message that this plugin is useless when using block themes.
+* Remove stray languange file.
+Special thanks to @szepeviktor for reporting the issue!

 = 0.4.6 =
 * Fix JS Error when No Admin Bar.
 Special thanks to @taupecat for reporting the issue!